A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Illinois Medicaid history

-Medicaid was implemented in the state of Illinois in January 1966.
+Medicaid was implemented in Illinois in January 1966.

 Individuals covered by Medicaid in Illinois can choose either a fee-for-service plan or a managed care plan.
-The Illinois DHS site explains these options.
+The majority of Illinois Medicaid enrollees (2.5 million out of almost 3.2 million total enrollees) have managed care coverage.6

 In June 2014, then-Governor Pat Quinn signed a Medicaid reform bill.
 The law restored adult dental care and podiatry services, aligns Illinois law with federal law to provide Medicaid coverage to children who have been without private insurance for three months, streamlines hospital and nursing-home reimbursement, and more.

-Illinois opted to expand Medicaid eligibility, as allowed by the ACA, in July 2013 for a January 1, 2014 effective date.
+In July 2013, Illinois opted to expand Medicaid eligibility, as allowed by the ACA, starting in January 2014.
 Making Medicaid available to low-income, non-elderly adults is a key part of the Affordable Care Act’s strategy to reduce the nation’s uninsured rate.
-However, a Supreme Court ruling made Medicaid expansion optional, and as of the fall of 2023, there were still 11 states that had not expanded Medicaid (North Carolina will expand Medicaid in December 2023, reducing the number of non-expansion states to ten).
+However, a Supreme Court ruling made Medicaid expansion optional, and as of the fall of 2025, there were still 10 states that had not expanded Medicaid.10

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.